Skip to Content

 What is a Grasshopper cocktail?

-The Grasshopper is a creamy green cocktail crafted with white Crème de Cacao, green Crème de Menthe and cream.
+The Grasshopper is a creamy green cocktail crafted with equal parts of white Crème de Cacao, green Crème de Menthe and cream.

 Where was the Grasshopper cocktail invented?